-- Thriller, mystery, suspense, horror and humorous fiction: Faculty member Jeff Strand, a published author, will get your work in advance, edit the first 10 double-spaced pages of your story, meet with you for at least 10 minutes at the workshop to discuss his thoughts, and pass along written critique notes at the meeting.
+- Thriller, science fiction, suspense, action, war, historical fiction, romance, and nonfiction: Faculty member Bob Mayer, a published writer, will get your work in advance, critique the first 10 double-spaced pages of your story, meet with you for at least 10 minutes at the workshop to discuss his thoughts, and pass along written critique notes at the meeting.

-- Paranormal, horror, urban fantasy, thrillers, mystery, suspense: Faculty member Michelle Muto, a published writer, will get your work in advance, edit the first 10 double-spaced pages of your story, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
-(She accepts her critique categories for adult fiction, new adult fiction, and young adult fiction.)
+- Suspense, mystery, crime, thriller: Faculty member Kimberly Belle, a published writer, will get your work in advance, critique the first 10 double-spaced pages of your story, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.

 How to pay/register — Registration is now open.
-Reach out to workshop organizer Jessica Bell via email: WDWconference@gmail.com, and she will provide specific instructions for payment and registration to get you a reserved seat at the event.
+Reach out to workshop organizer Brian Klems via email: WDWconference@gmail.com, and she will provide specific instructions for payment and registration to get you a reserved seat at the event.
 Payment is by either PayPal or check.
-Because Jessica plans different workshops, make sure you note that you’re inquiring about the Atlanta workshop specifically.
+Because Brian plans different workshops, make sure you note that you’re inquiring about the Atlanta workshop specifically.